coshmeo/HardBreak/hardware-hacking/reconnaissance/opened-device/board-analysis.md

 * Pentesting focus
   * Direct access to these chips for firmware dumping, encryption key recovery, or manipulating stored data (e.g., via SPI or I2C interfaces).
 * Example:
-  *   They come in different sizes and chapes
+  *   They come in different sizes and shapes